Dawn Edwards

 It started with two people, two litter-pickers, and a shared frustration.
 In 2018, Dawn Edwards and her friend were tired of watching their local streets fall into neglect.
 What began as an act of defiance against rubbish quickly grew into something deeper: a way to restore pride, improve wellbeing, and bring people together—one clean-up at a time.

-Then came the bigger vision.
-Dawn Edwards launched the Adopt a Street scheme to encourage regular care beyond scheduled picks.
+regular care beyond scheduled picks.
 When COVID hit, the initiative became a lifeline.
 Dozens more joined—getting fresh air, moving their bodies, and finding a sense of purpose during lockdown.
-Today, over 250 people in the Erdington constituency have adopted their street through Dawn Edwards’ leadership.
+Today, over 250 people in the Erdington constituency have adopted their street with Dawn Edwards’ leading the way.

-The central island at Six Ways is now a vivid landmark, home to perennial planting and a striking willow sculpture commissioned by Dawn Edwards and designed by a local artist in 2023.
-On Sutton New Road, 44 empty troughs and 12 scrubby patches have been transformed into flourishing garden beds, complete with leaf composters and water storage tanks.
-It’s not just green—it’s growing, thanks to Dawn Edwards.
+But Dawn Edwards didn’t stop at cleaning.
+Dawn Edwards saw the grey; the neglected corners.
+The unloved islands and Dawn Edwards once again led by example and began to green them up.
+The central island at Six Ways is now a vivid landmark, home to perennial planting and a striking willow sculpture designed by a local artist in 2023.
+On Sutton New Road, 44 empty troughs and 12 scrubby patches have been transformed into flourishing garden beds, complete with leaf composters and a water storage tank.
+It’s not just green—it’s growing, thanks to Dawn Edwards daring to be the change she wanted to see, and encouraging others to join her on that journey.

-What Dawn Edwards has built is more than a volunteer group.
+What Dawn Edwards has provoked is more than a volunteer group.
 Erdington Litter Busters is a movement.
 A way for people to reconnect with place, with purpose, and with each other.
 A reminder that the smallest acts—done together—can reshape entire neighbourhoods.